 Sanctions Relief.
-The Iranian response to the Trump Administration's de facto withdrawal from the Joint Comprehensive Plan of Action (JCPOA-the Iran nuclear deal) in May 2018 was relatively muted apart from Iranian rhetoric.
+The Iranian response to the Trump administration's de facto withdrawal from the Joint Comprehensive Plan of Action (JCPOA, also known as the Iran nuclear deal) in May 2018 was relatively muted apart from Iranian rhetoric.
 Tehran did not pull out of the deal, but rather sought to persuade the European signatories to ignore American sanctions and give Iran the economic benefits the deal promised despite Washington's threats to punish them if they did so.
 The sanctions imposed under the "maximum pressure" campaign have greatly stressed the Iranian economy and constrained the financial resources available to the regime for both domestic purposes and foreign adventures.

-The Europeans responded with much rhetoric but little action, dragging their feet (from the Iranian perspective) even on a limited instrument that would have facilitated trade on humanitarian grounds.12 The European Union passed blocking legislation essential (though not necessarily sufficient) to get European companies to evade sanctions, but individual European countries have either not passed or have not enforced the equivalent laws needed to assure companies of their governments' protection.13 It is unlikely that any large European company would risk exclusion from the American market in order to trade with Iran or that any major European government would penalize a large company for complying with U.S. sanctions.
+The Europeans responded with much rhetoric but little action, dragging their feet (from the Iranian perspective) even on a limited instrument that would have facilitated trade on humanitarian grounds.12 The European Union passed blocking legislation essential (though not necessarily sufficient) to get European companies to evade sanctions, but individual European countries have either not passed or not enforced the equivalent laws needed to assure companies of their governments' protection.13 No large European company is likely to risk exclusion from the American market to trade with Iran, nor is any major European government likely to penalize a large company for complying with US sanctions.

-Tehran began moving down a path of gradual violations of the nuclear provisions of the JCPOA as Iranian disappointment with the European response mounted.
-It began retaining more lowenriched uranium than the deal permitted, then enriching to slightly higher levels than the agreement allows, and, most recently, has committed to testing advanced centrifuges that the timeline of the agreement does not vet permit.14 The intent of these gradual escalation measures was both to pressure and to persuade European governments to reject the American "maximum pressure" campaign.
-That effort has Some European states have been failed. discussing a \$15 billion line of credit for Iran, but those discussions do not seem to be progressing more promisingly (for Tehran) than previous such conversations.15
+As Iranian disappointment with the European response mounted, Tehran began gradually violating the JCPOA's nuclear provisions.
+It began retaining more low-enriched uranium (LEU) than the deal permitted, then enriching to slightly higher levels than the agreement allows, and, most recently, has committed to testing advanced centrifuges that the agreement's timeline does not yet permit.14 The intent of these gradual escalation measures was to both pressure and persuade European governments to reject the American "maximum pressure" campaign.
+That effort has failed.
+Some European states have been discussing a \$15 billion line of credit for Iran, but those discussions do not seem to be progressing more promisingly (for Tehran) than previous such conversations.15

-Iran will be hard pressed, in fact, to find ways of violating the nuclear deal meaningful enough to persuade the Europeans to break with the U.S. but not threatening enough to prompt an Israeli or American military strike.
-The deal reduced Iran's stockpile of low-enriched uranium (LEU) to such a low level that Iran cannot threaten to have enough weapons-grade material for a bomb for quite some time.
+Iran will be hard-pressed, in fact, to find meaningful enough ways of violating the nuclear deal to persuade the Europeans to break with the US without threatening enough to prompt an Israeli or American military strike.
+The deal reduced Iran's stockpile of LEU to such a low level that Iran cannot threaten to have enough weapons-grade material for a bomb for quite some time.
 Enriching the small stock of LEU in Tehran's possession would generate only a tiny fraction of what is needed for a warhead.
-Iran could accelerate the process either by beginning to use thousands more centrifuges of its currently-deployed type or by starting to use advanced centrifuges-both actions prohibited by the deal and observable by international inspectors.
-And even those actions would take considerable time to produce the requisite high-enriched uranium (HEU).
-Not only can Iran not threaten to field a nuclear weapon quickly, therefore, but the European states and the U.S. can afford to be patient even as Iran violates provisions of the deal.
+Iran could accelerate the process either by beginning to use thousands more centrifuges of its currently deployed type or by starting to use more advanced centrifuges-both actions prohibited by the deal and observable by international inspectors.
+And even those actions would take considerable time to produce the requisite high-enriched uranium.
+Not only can Iran not threaten to field a nuclear weapon quickly, therefore, but European states and the US can afford to be patient even as Iran violates provisions of the deal.